Why Using a Professional Photographer is Important When Selling Your Home

 "I tell people you are hiring me to sell your home, and I can take pictures, but I am not a photographer.
 Being that 85% to 90% of buyers looking for homes look online, having professional photos to showcase your home is parallel to having an open house or showing.
 You must have a good showing for the opportunity to sell your home and it's often the same with professional photos.
 I have seen homes sell based on pictures and a virtual tour alone, without the buyer ever seeing the home in person.
 It can be somewhat nerve-wracking for the agents as you worry that the buyer may have buyer remorse when they see the home for the first time in person, but to date every buyer that I have experienced this type of home sale with loved their home!"

 That's why I personally hire a professional photographer for 95% of my resale homes.
 Expert photography can often give a seller an edge in helping resale value to homeowners as well as offer professional grade depiction of what a client wants in home choice.
-In end, helping you stand out among the competition.
-Ironically only 20% of agents actually hire a professional photographer.
+In the end, helping you stand out among the competition.
+Ironically only a small percentage of agents actually hire a professional photographer.

 Hire a professional!
 Call David Phillips.